gramener/gramex/gramex/apps/guide/formhandler/README.md

 - [query](query?_format=html) returns data grouped by Continent
 - [query?num>=20](query?num>=20&_format=html) ► continents where number of countries > 20

-The query string is formatted using the arguments using `{arg}` and `:arg`.
-For
+The URL and query string is formatted using the arguments using `{arg}` and `:arg`.
+For example:
-example:

     :::yaml
+          url: 'sqlite:///$YAMLPATH/{db}.sqlite3'
           query: 'SELECT {group}, COUNT(*) FROM table GROUP BY {group} WHERE state=:state'

-will group by whatever is passed as `?group=` and where the state is `?state=`.
-For example, `?group=city&state=AR` returns `SELECT city, COUNT(*) FROM table GROUP BY city WHERE state="AR"`.
+will load from whatever database is specified in `?db=` and group by whatever is passed as `?group=` and where the state is `?state=`.
+For example, `?db=sales&group=city&state=AR` loads `sales.sqlite3` and returns `SELECT city, COUNT(*) FROM table GROUP BY city WHERE state="AR"`.

-`:arg` can only be used as values, not column names or in any other place.
+`:arg` is the SQLAlchemy placeholder.
+It can only be used as values, not column names or in any other place.
 This will be safely formatted by SQL and can contain any value.
-Use `{arg}` for column names.
-This cannot contain spaces.
+On the other hand, use `{arg}` for column names, filenames, etc. But note: this cannot contain spaces.

 This uses [gramex.cache.query](../cache/#query-caching) behind the scenes.
 You can cache the query based on a smaller query or table name by specifying a